Trail Length – 2km

 https://www.york.ac.uk/solar/index.html for more information.

-The Nature Reserve is open all year round, just come and wander round.
-Come and explore 24 acres of unique green space on the site of a former rubbish tip.
-Many birds live on or visit the nature reserve and just under 20 species of butterflies have been recorded.
-There are all kinds of other insects and some mammals too.
-There is a great variety of plant species, trees and shrubs.
+Come and explore 24 acres of unique green space.
+Many birds live on or visit the nature reserve.
+There is a great variety of plant species, insects like butterflies, trees and shrubs.

-St Nicks, St Nicks Environment Centre (formerly York Environment Centre), Rawdon Avenue, York, YO10 3ST
+St Nicks, St Nicks Environment Centre (formerly York Environment Centre), Rawdon Avenue, York, YO10 3FW

 T: 01904 411821